rackerlabs/support-how-to/content/how-to/account-management/how-to-create-a-generic-portal-user/index.md

 {{<image src="generic-user-3.png" alt="" title="">}}

-**Note:** For group users, you’ll need to input a generic name in the fields for first & last name as shown below
+**Note:** For group users, you’ll need to input a generic name in the fields for first & last name as shown above.

 ### Cloud Account Steps